xyzcocktail/hipages-fullstack-assessment/SOLUTION.md

 - [Express v4.16.4](https://expressjs.com/)
 - [TypeORM v0.2.29](https://typeorm.io/)

-I have used ORM libraries such as [Sequelize](https://sequelize.org/), or TypeORM, in this case I wanted to go with the TypeORM that is a bit fresher choice to me, so I chose that, nothing much of particular reason though.
+I have experience using [Sequelize](https://sequelize.org/) before, however, I used TypeORM in this project because I wanted to try out a new ORM which I am unfamiliar with.

 `Frontend Technical Stack`